NaokiAkai/als_ros/README.md

 # als_ros

-An Advanced Localization System [1] for Robot Operating System use (als_ros) is a localization package with 2D LiDAR and contains following functions;
+An Advanced Localization System [1] for Robot Operating System use (als_ros) is a localization package with 2D LiDAR. als_ros contains following functions;

-- Robust localization based on simultaneous sensor measurement class estimation [2],
+- Robust localization based on sensor measurement class estimation [2],
-- Reliability estimation based on Bayesian filtering with a simple localization correctness classifier [3],
+- Reliability estimation based on Bayesian filtering with a simple classifier of localization correctness [3],
 - Misalignment recognition using Markov random fields with fully connected latent variables [4],
-- Quick re-localization based on fusion of pose tracking and global localization using the importance sampling [5].
+- Quick re-localization based on fusion of pose tracking and global localization via the importance sampling [5].

-These details can be seen at [Reliable Monte Carlo Localization for Mobile Robots](http://), that is arXiv preprint.
+These details can be seen at [Reliable Monte Carlo Localization for Mobile Robots (arXiv preprint)](http://).